Scott Fedor: Injury and recovery

 On July 3, 2009, Fedor sustained a complete spinal cord injury (SCI) when he broke his neck after he dove off a cottage pier into shallow water at Coldwater Lake in Michigan.
 He broke his C1-C6 vertebrae upon impact and severed his spinal cord at the C3 level.
 Fedor floated face down in the water, unable to breathe or move, and ultimately drowned before he was rescued by others.

 He was transported by air ambulance to Bronson Methodist Hospital in Kalamazoo, Michigan where doctors determined that Fedor was paralyzed from the neck down.
 He was placed on a ventilator to allow him to breathe, since he was unable to do so on his own.
 Scott was told he would never walk again and would need the ventilator for the rest of his life.
 Because of this, Michigan Death with Dignity laws required Fedor be given the option to end his life.
 After a few weeks he was transferred to Cleveland's MetroHealth Medical Center, one of fourteen SCI Model Care System hospitals in the country.

 Months after his injury, Fedor became the 250th person to be implanted with a diaphragmatic pacer device that allowed him to breathe without the use of a ventilator.
 He was eventually able to learn to breathe on his own without the diaphragmatic pacer device.

 Fedor eventually became the fourteenth person in the world to be implanted with a Spinal Cough Assist System that allowed him to cough on his own and clear any secretions that might lead to pneumonia.

-In 2010 Fedor worked to help change Ohio laws regarding the types of animals an individual can own and subsequently Helping Hands, a Massachusettes-based organization that trains and places helper monkeys with individuals with spinal cord injuries and limited mobility since 1979, matched Fedor with a capuchin monkey named Melanie.
+In 2010 Fedor worked to help change Ohio laws regarding the types of animals an individual can own and subsequently Helping Hands, a Massachusetts-based organization that trains and places helper monkeys with individuals with spinal cord injuries and limited mobility since 1979, matched Fedor with a capuchin monkey named Melanie.
 Melanie has her own following on Instagram.
 Fedor is one of the higher-injured recipients who Helping Hands has placed a service monkey with.